& CHANGU CHANGU MOTO

 Why are we planting trees

-At the current rate of deforestation, there will be not be one tree left standing in Malawi by 2079.
-The rapid deforestation is caused by clearing land for tobacco farming, livestock, charcoal making, building, brick making and cooking.
-The impact being seen on a daily basis in Malawi, with crops failing due to soil infertility, flooding, landslides, loss of habitat and lack of timber!
+At the current rate of deforestation, there won't be any trees left in Malawi by 2079.
+The rapid deforestation is caused by clearing land for tobacco, farming, livestock, charcoal making, building, brick making and cooking.
+The impact is clear to see, with crops failing due to soil infertility, flooding, landslides, loss of habitat and lack of timber!
 Forests have the ability to stabilise the climate, reduce flood risks, cool the ground level temperatures, prevent soil erosion restore biodiversity and improve crop yields.

 Where do we plant